str.format() / f-strings / str.zfill()

 Notes

-Python offers three main ways to format strings: f-strings, format(), and the % operator.
-In modern Python (3.6+), f-strings are recommended because they are the most readable and the fastest.
+Python offers three main ways to format strings: f-strings, format(), and the % operator. f-strings are widely used in Python 3.6 and later.
 Inside an f-string, you can write not only variables but also arbitrary expressions and function calls.

 When debugging, you can write f"{variable_name=}" (Python 3.8+) to print both the variable name and its value at once.
 For example, f"{pi=}" outputs pi=3.14159265.
 For numeric type conversions, see int() / float() / str().